Pop (1968 editions)

 Show 23 - BBC1 Friday 20th December 1968, 6:00-6:40pm

 A sympathetic view of the pop scene from sociologists Stuart Hall and Peter Worsley.
-Pink Floyd contributed an improvised performance (with light show) which had been recorded back on 26th March 1968, Mick Jagger was also interviewed.
+Pink Floyd contributed an improvised performance (with light show) which had been recorded back on 26th March 1968, Mick Jagger and Pete Townshend were also interviewed.

 British TV Premiere:-